 Oscar-winning actress, beauty-brand spokesperson, and activist Halle Berry didn’t allow her hearing loss to affect her career.
-After an alleged domestic-violence act left hard of hearing, Berry has since gone on to be a movie and television producer, and continues to add to her acting career today.
+After an alleged domestic-violence act left her hard of hearing, Berry has since gone on to be a movie and television producer and continues to add to her acting career today.

 Global entertainer Will.i.am suffers from tinnitus, a form of hearing loss, that he describes as a constant ringing in his ears.
 Most known for his musical hits with the Black Eyed Peas, Will.i.am is also a producer, DJ, and designer.
 Will.i.am has also won both a Grammy and an Emmy.

 Gordon migrated to the United States from Jamaica with her mother at only eleven years old.
 After losing her hearing as a child, Claudia Gordon did not let her setbacks affect her career.
 She went on to become the first deaf black female attorney in the United States.
 Additionally, Gordon also helps aid those who are disabled as a lawyer in the federal executive branch under former President Barack Obama.